How much does Squatgirl eat?

 Here is what my portions and choice of foods may look like for a day:

 I may eat even more than that.
-I just wanted to show you that if you don’t add sugar to your Chia pudding for example, you can eat this whole big bowl.
+I just wanted to show you that if you don’t add sugar to your Chia pudding for example, you can eat a big bowl.
 I see tiny little containers in take-away places, I guess there are 3-4 table spoons of grains in them.
 But if you check the label, there is lots of added sugar.
 Basically you get more hungry after you ate it and you have fed your body unnecessary calories.
 It’s like with the omelette: it can be little and fatty or huge and packed with protein and healthy nutrients.